BobWritesCode/ci-Project1/README.md

 ![Mobile Menu](assets/docs/mobile-menu.png)
 - The Nav bar is sticky to the top of the page, so as you scroll down it stays at the top of the screen.
 - As you move the cursor over the choices there is animated line to highlight the option you are about to select.
-- On a smaller screen the bar becomes collapsable and by tapping/click on menu it opens the menu as fullscreen.
+- On a smaller screen the bar becomes collapsible and by tapping/clicking on ‘menu’ it opens the navigation in full screen.

 ![Mobile Menu](assets/docs/main-header.webp)
 - I have position the header text to slightly overlay the hero image, to try and provide a path to direct the user to scroll down.